-Locations: Werribee, Footscray Park.
+Locations:Werribee, Footscray Park.

-Prerequisites:NPU2103 - Organic Synthesis
+Prerequisites: NPU2103 - Organic Synthesis

-Description: This unit builds upon the basic synthetic chemistry covered in NPU2103 Organic Synthesis with a clear focus on the techniques used in the synthesis of modern pharmaceutical products.
+Description:This unit builds upon the basic synthetic chemistry covered in NPU2103 Organic Synthesis with a clear focus on the techniques used in the synthesis of modern pharmaceutical products.
 Important synthetic methodologies for the preparation of chiral compounds are emphasised including an introduction to biocatalysis.
 Modern spectroscopic and spectrometric techniques are further utilised in this unit.

-Learning Outcomes: On successful completion of this unit, students will be able to: 1.
-Apply and explain the principles of various organic synthetic procedures to drug synthesis; 2.
-Categorise the different classes of protecting groups and describe their role in organic synthesis; 3.
-Evaluate various chiral synthetic methodologies, including bio-catalysis, and their application to drug synthesis; 4.
-Articulate the principles and application of combinatorial synthesis; 5.
-Adapt common practical organic chemistry manipulations and interpret various analytical data including infrared and nuclear magnetic resonance spectra, in collaboration with others and with responsibility for own output; and 6.
-Evaluate the quality of their own synthesised products and related analytical data and report the findings to peers and demonstrators with initiative and judaement.
+Learning Outcomes:On successful completion of this unit, students will be able to:

+1. Apply and explain the principles of various organic synthetic procedures to drug synthesis;

+2. Categorise the different classes of protecting groups and describe their role in organic synthesis;

+3. Evaluate various chiral synthetic methodologies, including bio-catalysis, and their application to drug synthesis;

+4. Articulate the principles and application of combinatorial synthesis;

+5. Adapt common practical organic chemistry manipulations and interpret various analytical data including infrared and nuclear magnetic resonance spectra, in collaboration with others and with responsibility for own output; and

-Class Contact:Lab2.0 hrsLecture2.0 hrsTotal face-to-face delivery 44 hrs comprising: 24 hours of lectures and 20 hours of lab work.
+6. Evaluate the quality of their own synthesised products and related analytical data and report the findings to peers and demonstrators with initiative and judgement.

+Class Contact: Class 2.0 hrsLab 2.0 hrsTutorial 2.0 hrs

 Required Reading: McMurry, J.E., (2016) 9th ed.
-Organic Chemistry Cengage Assessment:Assignment, Short Answer Assignment (1000 word equivalent), 10%.
+Organic Chemistry Cengage Assessment: Assignment, Short Answer Assignment (1000 word equivalent), 10%.
 Laboratory Work, Portfolio of Laboratory work with summary addressing criteria (1500 words), 45%.
 Examination, Final Exam (2 hours), 45%.
 Laboratory work and the development of practical skills are a critical component of this Unit.
 Students must therefore attend all of the laboratory sessions and as the laboratory sessions are a critical part of the Learning Outcomes (5,6) of this Unit, a student MUST pass the laboratory component in order to pass the Unit.